sfinkenhdz/choose-your-own/choose/story_text_draft_2.md

   GO:  Fortunately, the group members took our retreat as a show of respect and have agreed to cooperate and share what their knowledge with the others.

-    OUTCOME6:
-    FOOD: Now that we have succeeded with this group, on to the next!
-Based on (decision), next we go to the group that has mastered the food system.

   APOLOGIZE: Fortunately, the group members accept our apology.
 It takes a big person to admit that they are wrong!
 They now respect us and have agreed to cooperate.

+  OUTCOME6:
     FOOD: Now that we have succeeded with this group, on to the next!
-Based on (decision), next we go to the group that has mastered the food system.
+Next, we go to the group that has mastered the food system.

-    As we near this group, we pass a child gathering firewood to bring back.
+    As we near the group, we pass a child gathering firewood to bring back.
 Should we take the time to stop to help?

     CHOICE11: YES
     Well, you know what I always say.
 "Be helpful."